jobisoft/Provider-4-TbSync/docs/index.rst

   https://github.com/jobisoft/Provider-4-TbSync

 and clone the provider add-on template repository.
-If you have a GitHub account yourself, there is a nice feature to `add a copy of the provider add-on template to your own account <https://github.com/jobisoft/Provider-4-TbSync/generate>`_.
+If you have a GitHub account yourself, you can simply `add a copy of the provider add-on template to your own account <https://github.com/jobisoft/Provider-4-TbSync/generate>`_.

 After you have all the files on disc, run